Running Code on Cleanup with the Drop Trait

-The second trait important to the smart pointer pattern is Drop
+The second trait important to the smart pointer pattern is Drop, which lets

 you customize what happens when a value is about to go out of scope.